Carmenda-nl/carmenda_pseudonymize_core/README.md

 Test-run the built backend:

+On windows this is:

 ```bash
 backend.exe runserver --noreload
 ```

-on mac
+On a mac run:

 ```bash
 ./backend runserver --noreload
 ```

-If everything is functioning correctly, you can copy the `dist` folder along with the `.exe` and `_internal` folder to deploy the backend.
+If everything is functioning correctly, you can copy the `backend` file from the dist folder to the frontend dist.

 ---